 This short tutorial will show you how to emulate a flash photography effect used to enhance this shocking render of a zombie attack!

-- Create a Quad Area light.
+- Create an Area light (set to Quad).
 Position and rotate it so that it sits in front of the render camera.
-Group the Area light with the camera.
-This will ensure that when you move the camera, the light will follow.
+Middle drag the Area light onto the camera in the outliner.
+This will group it to the camera, ensuring that when you move the camera, the light will follow.
 Increase the Exposure of the light to around 4.